 Consequences of a Non-Moving Violation on a CDL in Illinois

-The consequences of non-moving traffic violations vary depending on the type of traffic ticket you received and your driving history.
-However, the penalties for these violations are less severe than the penalties for moving violations.
+The consequences of non-moving traffic violations vary depending on the traffic ticket you received and your driving history.
+However, the penalties for these violations are less severe than those for moving violations.
 For committing a non-moving violation, commercial drivers will usually have to pay fines ranging from $25 to $2000.

 Will a Traffic Ticket Go on My CDL Record?